-Large, firm, juicy, sweet, nearly black when ripe—superb flavor, the No.1 cherry.
+Large, firm, juicy, sweet, nearly black when ripe—superb flavor, but has not produced well for us in compared to Lapins.
 Mid-season.
 Large vigorous tree.
 Pollenized by Black Tartarian, Van, Rainier and in colder climates, Stella.

 New, from Canada.
 Self-fruitful, dark red sweet cherry.
 Large, firm, good flavor.
 Similar to Van in color.
 Sometimes sold as “Self-fertile Bing.”
 Ripens after Bing.

 Sour Cherry.
 Attractive, densely foliated, naturally small tree grows to about 8-10 ft.
 Hardy to 40°F, very productive, resists cracking and brown rot.
 Often bears in second year.
 Large, meaty, tart, red skinned fruit with red juice.
 Excellent for pies and cobblers, also used fresh when fully ripe.
 From Minnesota, introduced in 1950.
 Estimated chilling requirement: 500 hours or less.
 Self-fruitful.